schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 DHM Deconvolution Plugin
 ========================

 This plugin is meant to deconvolve reconstructed DHM images.
-It contains four subplugins:
+It contains five subplugins:
-Make Point Image, Create Hyperstack, Wiener Filter, and ER Deconvolution.
+Make Point Image, Create Hyperstack, Wiener Filter, ER Deconvolution, and Get Error.
 Make Point Image allows the user to create a simple image that contains a central dot.
 This plugin helps the user create point spread functions (PSFs).
 Create Hyperstack can be used to reformat images so they are compatible with the deconvolution plugins.
 Wiener Filter deconvolves images using the Wiener method, and ER Deconvolution deconvolves images using entropy regularization.
+Get Error computes the percent error of a deconvolved image.
 Each of these plugins are described in greater detail below.

 ## Make Point Image